-Marc Cohn concentrates his practice on medical device litigation and arbitration, including patent infringement, contract, license, and business tort cases.
-He has litigated throughout the US, including in New York, California, Texas, Massachusetts, Delaware, Wisconsin, Minnesota, Illinois, Washington, and Nebraska.
+Marc Cohn is a first-chair jury trial litigator concentrating his practice on medical device litigation and arbitration, including patent infringement, contract, license, and business tort cases.
+He has litigated throughout the US and has coordinated multi-district patent enforcement and defense strategies with teams in Germany, UK, Netherlands, and France.
 With more than a decade of experience in medical device practice, Mr. Cohn has become deeply familiar with the unique market dynamics and regulatory schemes affecting medical device manufacturers and distributors, including the role of reimbursement and the Food and Drug Administration in bringing medical devices to market.

 Mr. Cohn's medical device experience includes: